kaaengine/kaa/docs/reference/physics.rst

 .. attribute:: HitboxNode.mask

-    Gets or sets the category of this hitbox node as bit mask.
+    Gets or sets the category of this hitbox node, as a bit mask.
 Other nodes will collide with this node if they match on collision_mask.
 Otherwise collisions will be ignored.
 Use mask and collision_mask as performance hints for the engine.